KlausPopp/Moddy/_sources/reference/core.rst.txt

 These are the user relevant methods of the simulator core:

 .. autoclass:: moddy.simulator.sim
-   :members: run, setDisplayTimeUnit, timeStr, smartBind
+   :members: run, setDisplayTimeUnit, timeStr, smartBind, addMonitor, deleteMonitor

 SimPart
 --------------